For our (many) foreign friends

 How to define a “venetian”?
 It is not an issue of identity card but of lifestyle.
 For instance, Irish people around the world still celebrate St. Patrick’s Day.
 In the very same way, venetians are proud of celebrating St. Mark’s Day.
 The tradition wants that every venetian gentleman (native or not native, living abroad or not) on this day offers a single red rose – one and only one, to mean that the woman who is offered the rose is unique – to their wife or girlfriend.
 The young boys do the same, to their mother or sister.
 In venetian language, such rose is called “il bocolo”.

 This new blog is the red rose we are offering to the city we love.
-Because this city can be loved or hated, but when you love it you love it like a woman.
+Because this city can be loved or hated, but when you love it you love it.